April 7, 2023

-Find out how to add schools to your FAFSA application, plus answers to other frequently asked questions.
+Find out how to add schools to your FAFSA application and answer other frequently asked questions.

 Have you already jotted down a list of schools that you might want to attend?
 If you haven’t yet, you should get started.